barnull/staaldraad.github.io/_posts/2017-10-23-msword-field-codes.markdown

 For this, we can abuse another legacy feature (aren't these great).
 At one point in time Word was billed as a one-stop shop for anything text related, this included creating web pages.
 Word was an IDE for HTML at one point, the HTML was never pretty but it worked.
 One of the things introduced around this time was the idea of **frames** and **framesets**.
 Frames allowed you to load different HTML/Text pages into frames within Word, the HTML was automatically parsed and turned into Word formated content.
 This functionality seems to have been removed from the UI in Word 2016 (possibly earlier as well), but the underlying parsing routines still remain.
 This means if you create a document with embedded frames, Word will still process them for you.

 To insert a frameset you need to go back to editing a clean .docx.
 First unzip and then open **webSettings.xml**.
-You then want to modify add the new XML enlement **frameset**:
+You then want to modify add the new XML element **frameset**:
 ```
 <w:frameset>
     <w:framesetSplitbar>